Skip to main content

 Listening to the Echoes of Remodeling

-Beyond the hormones themselves, we can measure the direct activity of the crews.
+Beyond the hormones themselves, we can measure the direct activity of the bone remodeling crews.
 These measurements are made through bone turnover markers (BTMs).
 These are fragments of protein released into the bloodstream during bone formation and resorption.
 Analyzing them is like listening to the echoes of the construction and demolition work happening deep within your skeleton.

 By measuring these specific protein fragments, we gain a real-time snapshot of the rate of bone renewal, long before changes might be visible on a standard bone density scan.